Mohamed-nasr8/Tasks-System/README.md

 ## Tasks System

-``Create a .NET Core API Application with a Postgresql Database that allows users of the application to create tasks and set tasks``
+``.NET Core API Application with a Postgresql Database that allows users of the application to create tasks and set tasks``

 ### Stack and Technologies :
 - .NET 6 or 7 (Your Prefereable Choice)